 James Stewart’s Military Experience Proved to be Very Useful

-Not only was James Stewart well-loved and highly-respected actor, but he was also a Brigadier General in the United States Air Force Reserve.
+Not only was James Stewart a well-loved and highly-respected actor, but he was also a Brigadier General in the United States Air Force Reserve.
 Because of this, he became the highest-ranking actor in military history.
 What’s even better is that Stewart managed to successfully incorporate his discipline and military experience into his acting, where he generally played (pardon the pun) military characters in the movies.

 He starred in The Man Who Shot Liberty Valance alongside fellow iconic actor John Wayne, and Stewart was also known for his performances in other films like Broken Arrow, Bandolero!, and Bend of the River.
 Throughout his acting career, he was officially dubbed as the Golden Age of Hollywood’s “third-greatest male screen legend.”
 Stewart also received an Academy Award Lifetime Achievement Award, as well as had 5 of his films included in the list of “100 best American films ever made” by the American Film Institute.